indivisualist/safari-to-firefox-history/README.md

 1. follow the directions to copy the history files
 1. if necessary, run the script again
 1. the script attempts to copy all history entries from Safari to Firefox
+1. copy the files back and clean up

 Tested with Safari 12.0 and Firefox 64.0 on macOS 10.14 Mojave.